PHYS3888/Tutorial_AstroClassification/README.md

 #### Plot a light curve

-We will use `plotTimeSeries`, to plot the light curve (brightness over time) of a selected star.
+We will use `PlotTimeSeries`, to plot the light curve (brightness over time) of a selected star.
 As you'll see in the template provided, the function takes three inputs:
 1. The `TimeSeries` table,
 2. An index of a time series to plot, and
 3. A maximum number of samples to plot, `maxL`.

-For the `plotTimeSeries` function to work, you'll need to have set `fs` correctly in the `KeplerSamplingRate` function (above), and you'll also need to fill in the missing line of code in `plotTimeSeries` to convert the time axis from seconds, `tSec`, to days, `tDay`.
+For the `PlotTimeSeries` function to work, you'll need to have set `fs` correctly in the `KeplerSamplingRate` function (above), and you'll also need to fill in the missing line of code in `PlotTimeSeries` to convert the time axis from seconds, `tSec`, to days, `tDay`.

-Once you're ready, pick some indices for stars to plot, and in each case verify that you get a good visualization by running `plotTimeSeries` appropriately.
+Once you're ready, pick some indices for stars to plot, and in each case verify that you get a good visualization by running `PlotTimeSeries` appropriately.
 If you need to, zoom in to see whether you can discern any interesting structure in the dynamics.

 _Note:_ Don't worry if you spot some flat lines: these are artifactual periods (or missing data), that have been set to the signal's mean value.